julie-yi202/julie-yi.github.io/tryhackme/persistingAD.md

 Now we can use Mimikatz to load the TGT and authenticate to THMDC:
 <img width="904" height="503" alt="Screenshot 2026-05-14 020446" src="https://github.com/user-attachments/assets/9e38406d-53c0-4ffe-bfc1-5def884b185f" />

+Since authenticated to THMDC, we are able to see the directory of THMDC

+### persistence Through SID History
+The Security IDentifiers (SIDs) have been discussed before.
+But for a recap, SIDs are used to track the security principal and the account's access when connecting to resources.
+There is, however, an interesting attribute on accounts called the SID history.

+The legitimate use case of SID history is to enable access for an account to effectively be cloned to another.
+This becomes useful when an organisation is busy performing an AD migration as it allows users to retain access to the original domain while they are being migrated to the new one.
+In the new domain, the user would have a new SID, but we can add the user's existing SID in the SID history, which will still allow them to access resources in the previous domain using their new account.
+While SID history is good for migrations, we, as attackers, can also abuse this feature for persistence.

+History Can Be Whatever We Want It To Be

+The thing is, SID history is not restricted to only including SIDs from other domains.
+With the right permissions, we can just add a SID of our current domain to the SID history of an account we control.
+Some interesting notes about this persistence technique:

+We normally require Domain Admin privileges or the equivalent thereof to perform this attack.
+When the account creates a logon event, the SIDs associated with the account are added to the user's token, which then determines the privileges associated with the account.
+This includes group SIDs.
+We can take this attack a step further if we inject the Enterprise Admin SID since this would elevate the account's privileges to effective be Domain Admin in all domains in the forest.
+Since the SIDs are added to the user's token, privileges would be respected even if the account is not a member of the actual group.
+Making this a very sneaky method of persistence.
+We have all the permissions we need to compromise the entire domain (perhaps the entire forest), but our account can simply be a normal user account with membership only to the Domain Users group.
+We can up the sneakiness to another level by always using this account to alter the SID history of another account, so the initial persistence vector is not as easily discovered and remedied.

+Forging History

+Get an SSH session on THMDC using the Administrator credentials for this next part.
+Before we forge SID history, let's just first get some information regarding the SIDs.
+Firstly, let's make sure that our low-privilege user does not currently have any information in their SID history: